GreycLab/gmic-community/news/gmic340_en.md

 ===
 [![Filters in the 'Map Projection' category](https://gmic.eu/gmic340/thumbs/filter_map_projection.png)](https://gmic.eu/gmic340/img/filter_map_projection.jpg)
 [![Filters in the 'Map Projection' category](https://gmic.eu/gmic340/thumbs/filter_map_projection2.png)](https://gmic.eu/gmic340/img/filter_map_projection2.jpg)
 _Fig.3.2.2.
-The new **Map Projection** filter category offers several geographical map projection algorithms._
+The new __Map Projection__ filters offers several geographical map projection algorithms._
 ===

 We also note the arrival of the **Deformations / Square to Circle [alt]** filter, which transforms any rectangle (or square) centered in an image into an ellipse (or circle), and vice versa.
 A very specialized filter, with — at first glance — obviously few apparent applications, yet when you need it, you'll be glad to have it at hand!
 For example, we used it below to transform a round painting frame into a square frame: